Why “Lie Down” Matters in Dog Training

 Advanced Lie Down Practice

-- Add “stay” to the “lie down” command to increase impulse control
+- Add the ‘stay’ command to the ‘lie down’ command to increase impulse control.

 How to Teach a Dog to Lie Down in Real Life Situations